 Play some sports

-The doctor said you should move your body a little to have a long life, right?
+Doctors recommend you move your body a little to have a long life, right?
 Why not do it, then?

-Get a racket and racquet or tennis ball and spend time volleying against the ceiling.
+Get a racket, racquet, or tennis ball and spend time against the ceiling.

 Invest in a ceiling vibrator